kriziu/shoes-ecommerce-cms/README.md

 &nbsp;2.
 Create new role - server and give it all permissions.

 &nbsp;3.
+Create new user and give it server role, this will be server user to use in Next.JS.

+&nbsp;4.
 Give permissions to Public role:
 ![permission-screenshot](https://i.imgur.com/ibZcAIR.png)
 ![permission-screenshot](https://i.imgur.com/OWwkhZT.png)

-&nbsp;4.
+&nbsp;5.
 Give same persissions to Authenticated role as Public role extending:
 ![permission-screenshot](https://i.imgur.com/F62i40H.png)

-&nbsp;5.
+&nbsp;6.
 In settings enable email confirmation and paste link to redirect with your Next.JS url:
 ![settings-screenshot](https://i.imgur.com/3rlldtZ.png)

-&nbsp;6.
+&nbsp;7.
 Create some products and go to installation this repository: https://github.com/kriziu/shoes-ecommerce